PLCnext/CSharpExamples/PLCnext_CSharpExamples/01_Basics/Basics.md

 The last two attributes in this example are `[Initialization]` and `[Execution]`.
 The Initialization method will run once when your controller starts.
 The method marked with the Execution attribute will be called whenever the FU/FB is called.
-The method names do not matter for these two attributes.
+The method names are unregarded for these two attributes.

 ```cs
 [FunctionBlock]